 Transportation in Sand Hollow State Park

-Park in the campground if you’re staying overnight, or at any of the designated areas around the park.
-The three main parking lots are near the campground and close to picnic areas.
+You can park in the campground if you are staying overnight, or at any of the designated areas around the park.
+If you are driving a large motorhome or pulling a popup or trailer, it is best to park the rig and either walk or have another form of transportation to get around the park.
+The three main parking lots are near the campground and close to picnic areas and restrooms for your convenience.
 You can also cruise around on off-highway vehicles if you prefer.
-If you want to stretch your legs you can hike on any of the nature trails.
+If you want to stretch your legs, you can hike on any of the nature trails.

 Campgrounds and parking in Sand Hollow State Park